rajiv256/rajiv256.github.io/index.md

 ## Research Interests

-- **Biomolecular Computing:** What are the information processing capabilities of a bag of reacting biomolecules (e.g., dna, rna)?
+- **Biomolecular Computing:** What kind of information processing capabilities does a bag of reacting biomolecules (e.g., dna, rna) possess?
 - **Biochemical Learning:** Can we make these systems to be adaptive and operate autonomously?

 ## Timeline